The Ultimate Guide to Swagbucks: Make the Most of Your Rewards With These Tips

-The Swagbucks Rewards Store has an insane number of options with gift cards to places like Amazon, Lowes, even many gas stations.
+The Swagbucks Rewards Store has a ton of options with gift cards to places like Amazon, Lowe’s, even many gas stations.
 You’re definitely going to find something you like, but why not focus on a specific goal?

-For example, you might start now and plan to use your rewards for your Christmas shopping.
+For example, you might start now and plan to use your rewards for your holiday shopping.
 By the time the holiday season rolls around, you might have a couple hundred dollars on Amazon!
-Or if you’re planning a summer road trip, focus on earning gift cards to cover some of your gas for the trip.
+Or if you’re planning a summer road trip, focus on earning gift cards to cover some of your gas.